AMSP-04/NETN-LOG/NETN-LOG.md

 Provider->Consumer: LOG_StorageComplete(SuppliesData)
 Consumer->Provider: LOG_ServiceReceived
 ```-->

+**Figure: Storage Service**

+The storage service os similar to the supply service but the actual transfer of supplies is reveresed and moves from consumer to supplier of the service.

 1. To request storage, the consumer sends a `LOG_RequestStorage` message.
 The amount and type of supplies to be stored are provided.
 An optional `LoadingDoneByProvider`parameter indicates whether the service delivery is controlled by the provider (default) or by the consumer.